Why is Microsoft turning to Android, the OS managed by its rival Google, to promote its cloud services? Here is a screenshot that tells a story.

 Let’s not get carried away; Angry Birds has twenty times as many downloads, but still, serious numbers.

 This week brought the news that SkyDrive is to be renamed OneDrive:

 For current users of either SkyDrive or SkyDrive Pro, you’re all set.
-The service will continue to operate as you expect and all of your content will be available on OneDrive and OneDrive for Business respectively as the new name is rolled out
+The service will continue to operate as you expect and all of your content will be available on OneDrive and OneDrive for Business respectively as the new name is rolled out across the portfolio.

 SkyDrive, Microsoft’s cloud storage service, is critical to the company’s strategic direction for Windows.
 It is the means by which content and settings are kept in synch across different Windows machines; or more precisely, user accounts across different Windows machines.

 Content in SkyDrive is accessible via any web browser, and there are clients for Windows and for various mobile devices.
 Office Web Apps are also built-in so you can create and edit documents in the cloud.